-- High rates of sexual violence in Kenya, particularly during the post-election violence in 2008-09, contribute to unwanted pregnancies. - In a 2003 survey of 1,652 Kenyan women between the ages of 17 and 77, 52% reported being sexually abused in their lifetime while over 30% reported an experience of forced sexual intercourse in their lifetime. - According to the 2003 Kenya Demographic and Health Survey (2003 KDHS), "[m]arital rape appears to be common, with 15 percent of married women and separated or divorced women reporting having experienced forced sexual intercourse; 12 percent report this experience in the 12 months preceding the survey." - A 2008 United States Agency for International Development (USAID) study determined that Kenya has one of the highest rates of sexual violence between intimate partners of the ten countries surveyed, at 15%.
-The data also indicated a statistically significant relationship between intimate partner violence and unintended pregnancies.
-According to the same study, in Kenya, a slightly higher percentage of abortions are procured by women who have experienced intimate partner violence than by those who have not.

-- Sexual violence, in the form of rape and gang rape, was a significant component of Kenya's post-election violence in 2007-08.
-The Commission of Inquiry into Post-election Violence dedicated an entire chapter of its final report to sexual violence, documenting testimonial evidence from both survivors and medical professionals relating to the marked increase in sexual offenses during the post-election violence.
-Witnesses testifying before the Commission reported "unwanted pregnancies, including the cases of two 14 and 16 year old girls who had been raped after which they found themselves doubly burdened." - As the Women's Commission for Refugee Women and Children documented following the post-election violence,
+- High rates of sexual violence in Kenya, particularly during the post-election violence in 2008-09, contribute to unwanted pregnancies. - In a 2003 survey of 1,652 Kenyan women between the ages of 17 and 77, 52% reported being sexually abused in their lifetime while over 30% reported an experience of forced sexual intercourse in their lifetime.40 - According to the 2003 Kenya Demographic and Health Survey (2003 KDHS), "[m]arital rape appears to be common, with 15 percent of married women and separated or divorced women reporting having experienced forced sexual intercourse; 12 percent report this experience in the 12 months preceding the survey."41 - A 2008 United States Agency for International Development (USAID) study determined that Kenya has one of the highest rates of sexual violence between intimate partners of the ten countries surveyed, at 15%.42 The data also indicated a statistically significant relationship between intimate partner violence and unintended pregnancies.43 According to the same study, in Kenya, a slightly higher percentage of abortions are procured by women who have experienced intimate partner violence than by those who have not.44 dedicated an entire chapter of its final report to sexual violence, documenting testimonial evidence from both survivors and medical professionals relating to the marked increase in sexual offenses during the post-election violence.
+Witnesses testifying before the Commission reported "unwanted pregnancies, including the cases of two 14 and 16 year old girls who had been raped after which they found themselves doubly burdened."45